MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

     From the list of companies from your on-premises solution, the source of the migration, select the companies you want to migrate data for.
 If the company does not exist in your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online, it will be automatically created for you.
 This process may take several minutes depending on the number of companies that need to be created.

     > [!Important]
-    > While it is possible to migrate companies separately, once you disable the Cloud Migration and go live with the migrated companies, you cannot migrate more companies into the same environment.
-Make sure you migrate all required companies into the environment, before disabling the migration and allowing users to access these companies.
+    > [!INCLUDE [bc-cloud-migrate-prod](../includes/bc-cloud-migrate-prod.md)] You can run the cloud migration tool many times, and you can migrate companies one by one.
+But once you disable cloud migration and go live with the migrated companies, you cannot migrate more companies into the same environment.
+Make sure that you migrate all required companies into the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online environment, before you disable the migration and allow users to access and actively use [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online.

 5. Choose finish to close the wizard.